hezhigang/myLeetCodeInJava/README.md

 - 121 - Best Time to Buy and Sell Stock
 - 122 - Best Time to Buy and Sell Stock II
 - 20 - Valid Parentheses
+- 387 - First Unique Character in a String

 ## Medium
 - 2 - Add Two Numbers